K-Divyasri/ACL--NLP-tasks/README.md

 ## Dataset
-The dataset was given by the organizers of Emotional Analysis - DravidanLangTech Tamil is a low resource South Indian Dravidan Language, the dataset contains a train
+The dataset was given by the organizers of Emotional Analysis - DravidanLangTech Tamil is a low resource South Indian Dravidan Language, the emotional analysis dataset contains 5940 datapoints with 8 classes and the abusive comment detection dataset contains 9440 datapoints with

 ## Preprocessing